According to recent figures, an increasing number of people are looking to downsize.

 Unfortunately, there are times when downsizing will be a necessity.
 This is often the case when selling a house after a divorce or relationship breakdown.
 You simply may not be able to afford the property if your household drops from two incomes to one.

 Attitudes towards property wealth and inheritance are changing.
 Many parents now feel that being able to help their children purchase a property is more valuable than leaving inheritance.
-Whereas large family homes may historically have been kept in order to pass down as inheritance, more and more homeowners are now choosing to downsize and cash in earlier.
+Large family homes may historically have been kept in order to pass down as inheritance.
+These days, more and more homeowners are choosing to downsize and cash in earlier.
 This means parents can help children when they feel they need it most.

 If you own a property but are struggling with debts, you may wish to consider downsizing to achieve financial freedom.
 Downsizing to pay off debt is not a decision to take lightly.
 Your ability to do so will depend on how much equity you have in the property.
 It’s important that you consider all options carefully and seek independent financial advice.